Starto Entertainment: 2024

 On April 10, the concert We Are!
 Let's get the party Starto! was held at Tokyo Dome, featuring 13 groups from Starto, a total of 72 artists.
 The event was directed by Jun Matsumoto (Arashi) and Tadayoshi Okura (Super Eight).
 This performance was also held on May 29 and 30 at Kyocera Dome Osaka.
-A portion of the performance on May 29 was streamed live on YouTube, and the performance on May 30 was streamed for a fee.
+A portion of the performance on May 29 was streamed live on YouTube, while the performance on May 30 was streamed for a fee.
 In response to the 2024 Noto earthquake that occurred on January 1, the charity song “We are” was released by Starto artists of 14 groups, 75 people in total.
 The song was released for digital download on April 10 and on CD on July 24, with all proceeds donated to support earthquake relief efforts.
 (Note: Originally scheduled for release on June 12, it was postponed to July 24 due to production flaws in the music video.)

 On April 29, the formation of KAMIGATA BOYZ, a collaboration group of four groups from the Kansai region, Super Eight, West, Naniwa Danshi, and Ae!
 Group, was announced.
 Their debut single Musekinin de Eejanaika Love was released digitally on May 3, and a video of the song was released on YouTube the same day.

 On May 15, Ae!
 Group made their CD debut as the first group since the full launch of Starto.

-Jun Matsumoto, member of Arashi, announced his departure from Starto for solo pursuits starting May 30th.
+Jun Matsumoto, member of Arashi, announced his departure from Starto for solo pursuits starting May 30.
 He continues as part of Arashi through an agent contract.

 timelesz started recruiting for new members, and the process began streaming on Netflix under the title timelesz -AUDITION- PROJECT starting September 13.
 Participation of Starto Junior members as candidates, uncertain as of start of the series.
 On the other hand, 3 members, Takuto Teranishi, Yoshitaka Hara, and Daichi Imae, nicknamed the "actors unit", joined Timelesz auditions as candidates during the fourth round, after the group and staff had chosen 15 candidates out of 18,922 applicants.